As a copywriter, your portfolio is your shop window. A place you can highlight your talents and...

-Firstly, you can offer your services out for free initially to see if anyone would like anything written for them.
-This is a great way of meeting people, showcasing your skills, building an archive of samples for potential clients, and potentially even finding new clients who will want to work with you because they are so impressed with what you have done.
+See if anyone would like anything written for them.
+This is a great way of meeting people, showcasing your skills, building an archive of samples for potential clients and potentially even finding new clients who will want to work with you because they are so impressed with what you have done.

 However you choose to start, you may find you really want inspiration from other writers who have tackled the portfolio challenge before you.
 If you search on Google you will be inundated with options.
 From the large sites to the independent, there are plenty of ways in which copywriters have creatively demonstrated their talents to potential clients.